Poster Contest

 -

-Although younger students will most likely receive help in planning from parents or teachers, NACD encourages each student to do as much of the work as possible by him/herself.
-Entries completed by students in their own writing and coloring will score better than those designed, drawn and colored by adult assistance.
+Although younger students will most likely receive help in planning from parent or teachers, NACD encourages each student to do as much of the work as possible by him/herself.
+Entries completed by students in their own writing and coloring will score better than those designed, drawn, and colored by adult assistance.

 Who Can Participate?